shravaniii2606/Nagrik/README.md

 Security and accessibility are built into the main flow: the frontend only uses the Supabase anon key, the backend validates authenticated bearer tokens before using the Supabase service key, inputs and images are validated server-side, and all user-owned tables have RLS policies.

+## Prompt Workflow / Strategy

+Given the solo, time-boxed nature of this hackathon, we used a structured, staged prompting strategy with our AI coding agent (Codex/Antigravity) rather than ad-hoc requests — treating prompts as versioned engineering artifacts, stored in `PROMPTS/`.

+**1. Standing constraints prompt (`01_build_phase_prompt.md`)**
+Before any code was written, we established a persistent instruction set covering the four judging criteria (Code Quality, Security, Accessibility, Problem Statement Alignment) as non-negotiable rules applied to every file generated - not a one-time request, but a standing contract with the AI agent for the entire build session.

+**2. Feature-specification prompts**
+Each feature (Gov Services Browser, AI Chatbot with RAG-lite grounding, Report Issue, Track Complaints, Application Tracking, Profile/Language) was specified as its own structured prompt: data model first, then endpoint logic, then UI - enforcing a consistent build order (security/data layer before polish) across every feature rather than letting the agent freelance the architecture.

+**3. Grounding layer prompt**
+Rather than relying on the LLM's general knowledge for civic information (risking hallucinated document requirements), we authored a curated JSON knowledge base (`civic_services.json`) and explicitly instructed the agent to ground chatbot responses in this data first, falling back to general reasoning only when a query fell outside its scope.

+**4. End-of-session audit prompt (`02_audit_phase_prompt.md`)**
+Before submission, we ran a dedicated audit pass instructing the agent to review its own output file-by-file against the same four criteria, flag violations with exact file/line references, and fix them directly - catching issues like missing RLS policies or leftover console.logs before they reached the final commit.

+**Why this approach:** treating AI-assisted development as a structured pipeline (constraints → build → ground → audit) rather than a single unstructured chat session let us maintain consistency across a multi-feature build under a hard time constraint, and gives full traceability - every architectural decision in this repo can be traced back to an explicit, saved prompt rather than an undocumented one-off exchange.
 ## Tech Stack
 - Frontend: React, Vite, Tailwind CSS, Supabase JS
 - Backend: FastAPI, Pydantic, SlowAPI, HTTPX